Troubleshooting

 • Add the String &bypassTheme=true to the end of the URL and hit the Enter key.

-This should render the default login page that ships with FusionAuth and allow you to log in and fix any errors you have.
+This should render the default login page that ships with FusionAuth and allow you to log in and fix errors.

 Default Theme Used Incorrectly

-Anytime a request is made to a themed page and we are unable to identify the tenant, the default tenant will be used.
+Anytime a request is made to a themed page and FusionAuth is unable to identify the tenant, the default tenant will be used.
 This includes, but is not limited to:

 • The root page / when a client_id or tenantId is not provided.